 Buckwheat and Wheat Lectins

 Lectins are proteins that can enter the bloodstream, bind to red blood cells and thicken the blood.
 This may increase the risk of circulatory problems, thromboses, strokes and heart attacks.
 Wheat lectins can also have a negative effect on the bowel by promoting chronic inflammation, irritating intestinal flora, and increased permeability of the intestinal mucosa.
-It is suspected to be a factor in the development of autoimmune conditions.
+Lectins often fall under suspician as a factor in the development of autoimmune conditions.

 Buckwheat represents a healthy and tasty alternative to common cereal grains.
 In contrast to wheat grain, buckwheat may become free of lectins, depending on preparation.
 Specifically, germinating (or sprouting buckwheat by soaking in water) reduces or eliminates anti-nutrients.